What is Tilade (nedocromil inhalation)?

 Drugs other than those listed here may also interact with nedocromil inhalation or affect your condition.
 Talk to your doctor and pharmacist before taking any prescription or over-the-counter medicines.

-More Tilade resources
+More about Tilade (nedocromil)

 - Your pharmacist has additional information about nedocromil written for health professionals that you may read.